ReneeDeLuca/goal-crushers/README.md

-# Serial Crusher - A Web App for Tracking Goals and Habits
+# Goal Crushers - A Web App for Tracking Goals and Habits

-Serial Crusher is a full-stack web application designed to help individuals in the neurodivergent community track their goals and habits effortlessly.
-The user interface is designed with a low perceptual load to ensure ease of use and reduce cognitive strain.
+Goal Crushers is a full-stack web application designed to help individuals track their goals and habits effortlessly.
+The user interface is designed with a low perceptual load to ensure ease of use and reduce cognitive strain, which is shown to be helpful to members of the neurodivergent community.

 ## Features

 - Create and manage personal goals and habits.
 - Keep goals private or allow public views.
-- Track progress through an intuitive and clutter-free interface.
+- Track progress through an intuitive and clutter-free user interface.
 - Quickly analyze data visually with our easy to read calendar.
 - Responsive design for seamless use across different devices.
 - Ability to add reactions and comment on public goals of other users.